bojand/fsto-2018-grpc/slides.md

 **SOAP / WSDL**
 - Tied to XML (protobuf is pluggable)
-- Unnecessarily complex and infexible with regards to compatibility
+- Unnecessarily complex and inflexible with regards to compatibility
 - No Streaming

 **Swagger**